ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added option to define toolbar selected icon background color.

 ### 2.0.0-rc1.1 (2022-02-08)
-* (sbormann) Kompatibility to new ioBroker websocket established.
+* (sbormann) Compatibility to new ioBroker websocket established.
-* (sbormann) Enhanced datapoint-rcognition in json-table-widget.
+* (sbormann) Enhanced datapoint-recognition in json-table-widget.
 * (sbormann) Fixed INFO A/B icon brightness-setting for dark mode.

 ### 2.0.0-rc1.0 (2022-02-04)
 * (sbormann) Introducing a powerful new feature: Lists and Counters.
-* (sbormann) The JSON-Table-Widget accepts now simple lists (for example an array of datapoints).
+* (sbormann) The JSON-Table-Widget accepts now simple lists (for example an array of data points).
 * (sbormann) Added configurable font to JSON-table widget.
 * (sbormann) Added column-sorting to JSON-Table-Widget.
 * (sbormann) Added heading and border-color-option to JSON-table widget.
 * (sbormann) Added Device-Counter-Widget.
 * (sbormann) Added option to show POWER as state.
-* (sbormann) Added preview of tile appeareance when setting tile colors.
+* (sbormann) Added preview of tile appearance when setting tile colors.
 * (sbormann) Added scrollbar-settings for firefox.
 * (sbormann) Added option to adjust height of tile to the size of BACKGROUND_VIEW.
 * (sbormann) Added option to change and invert INFO_A/B-Symbols.